sheshardrinivas/maze-game/README.md

 maze game

-# HOW TO SET UP YOUR RASBERRY PI.
+# HOW TO SET UP YOUR RASPBERRY PI.

-Frist install rasberry pi os on an sd card.
+Frist install raspberry pi os on an sd card.

 Then install python.

 Clone the maze game.

-Connect the neopixels to pin 6 on your rasberry pi.
+Connect the neopixels to pin 6 on your raspberry pi.

 Install all requirements from requirements.txt.